curlsloth/NYU-HPC-4-newbies/README.md

 ```
 tar -xvf /archive/<NetID>/myProject_20240711.tgz /scratch/<NetID>/
 ```
-You will see `/scratch/<NetID>/myProjectFolder` is back.
+You will see the `/scratch/<NetID>/myProjectFolder` folder is back.

-Here is an [instruction](https://support.apple.com/guide/terminal/compress-and-uncompress-file-archives-apdc52250ee-4659-4751-9a3a-8b7988150530/mac) on how to tar archieve a folder using Mac/Linux.
+Here is an [instruction](https://support.apple.com/guide/terminal/compress-and-uncompress-file-archives-apdc52250ee-4659-4751-9a3a-8b7988150530/mac) on how to tar archieve a folder on Mac/Linux.

 ### 3-2.
 Data transfer ###

 According to NYU HPC's [website](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/hpc-storage/data-management/data-transfers), there are number of ways to transfer data to HPC.
-But I am only introduce the two ways that I recommend.
+Here I introduce the two ways that I recommend.

 #### Use Globus to transfer big data files ####

 Globus has a browser-based user interface to transfer the files.
 It is very intuitive to use and features automatic error monitoring.
 See [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/hpc-storage/data-management/data-transfers/globus) for the instruction.

 However, Globus can be really slow if you are transfer a large quantitive of files.
-In that case, you can simply compress the entire folder on the local machine as one tar file , upload that one tar file using globus, and uncompress on HPC.
+In that case, you can simply compress the entire folder on the local machine as one tar file, upload that one tar file using globus, and uncompress on HPC.

 #### Use GitHub to transfer scripts (and a small number of small-sized data files) ####

-Synchronizing often changed files (i.e., script files) manually using Globus can be error-prone.
-Also, transferring a large number of small files can be very slow via Globus.
+Manually synchronizing script files using Globus can be error-prone, as you can easily loose track.
+Also, again, transferring a large number of small files can be very slow via Globus.
 Therefore, I recommend synchronizing your scripts (and maybe a small number of small-sized data files) using GitHub.
+Just like you are working on the same project on two computers.

-Yes, you can clone a GitHub repository to HPC the same way as you do on your local machine ([instruction](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
-Just remember to [`.gitignore`](https://www.w3schools.com/git/git_ignore.asp) your data folder and anything you don't want to share.
+Clone a GitHub repository to HPC is the same as you do on your local machine ([instruction](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
+Just remember to [`.gitignore`](https://www.w3schools.com/git/git_ignore.asp) your data folder and anything else you don't want to share.

-> **Tip:** I strongly recommend organizing your project files following the [cookiecutter-data-science template](https://github.com/drivendataorg/cookiecutter-data-science#the-resulting-directory-structure), which is an intuitive way to separate your scripts, data and many other files.
-(You can manually do it if you don't want to run another script for it.) **The future you will thank you!**
+> **Tip:** I strongly recommend organizing your project files following the [cookiecutter-data-science template](https://github.com/drivendataorg/cookiecutter-data-science#the-resulting-directory-structure).
+You can manually do it if you don't want to run the script for it. **The future you will thank you!**

 ## 4. Set up replicable programming environment using Singularity and Conda ##

-Probably the most complicated step to use HPC is to replicate the environment and install all the related packages on it.
-But this is not an issue if you use Singularity and Miniconda to setup the environment.
+Probably the most complicated step to use HPC is to create the environment and install all the packages.
+Singularity and Miniconda can make it much easier.
+It may take you a couple of hours to do all the steps for the first time, but it will get much easier and faster very soon.

 ### 4-1.
 Use Conda to manage environment ###